The New Media Collection at the Fraser Library (Surrey) includes thousands of DVDs, videos, sound recordings, and images.

 Films (DVDs, videos, etc.) can be borrowed for 3 days (undergraduates) and 1 week (graduates / faculty).

-To find documentary and feature films, try an advanced search and limit the search to "Audio Visual" in the Library Catalogue by keyword, title, director, performer, or subject.
+To find documentary and feature films, try an advanced search in the Library Catalogue, using keyword, title, director, performer, or subject, and limit the search to "Videos".
 After locating your film you can watch DVDs - Videos on TVs or in the Screening Room.
 Most of the titles in the film collection are licensed for non-theatrical educational use (Public Performance Rights) at Simon Fraser University and may be booked for classroom viewing by SFU faculty, instructors and students.

 To book a film, video or DVD for classroom viewing, faculty - TAs should contact media booking staff at: firstname.lastname@example.org or use the online film booking form.

 Media booking staff may be able to arrange previews or classroom bookings of titles not available at SFU Library.
 See the Film Bookings guide for more information on booking films for classroom use.